simha10/SAMS/README.md

 - **Responsive Layout**: Adapts to all screen sizes
 - **Bottom Navigation**: Easy access to key features on mobile
 - **Quick Actions**: One-tap check-in/check-out functionality

+### Persistent Login Sessions

+The application now supports persistent login sessions through the "Remember Me" functionality:

+- Users can choose to stay logged in for extended periods (up to 30 days)
+- Session duration is configurable (24 hours by default, 30 days with "Remember Me")
+- Secure JWT tokens stored in HTTP-only cookies
+- Automatic re-authentication without requiring password entry
+- Perfect for mobile users who access the application frequently

 ## 🔧 Configuration